 Please note that by default your EC2 instance will hold all of your LRS’s data.
 Spinning up a new AMI will not transfer any of your data.
 Please see the Upgrading section below if you plan on using your LRS for real users and keeping your LRS up to date.

-Debian.
+Ubuntu.
 For more information, you can view the deployment repository’s documentation.
 Alternatively, view the following video tutorial:

 You must run this script as root user.
 Typically this can be done by running